bioinformaticsdotca/BiCG_2019/Module8/Module8_Lab.md

 - Obtain the files necessary for data processing
 - Familiarize yourself with reference and annotation file format
-- Familiarize yourself with sequence FASTQ format Create a working directory ~/workspace/Module8/Module8_Lab/ to store this exercise.
-Then create a unix environment variable named RNA_ASSIGNMENT that stores this path for convenience in later commands.
+- Familiarize yourself with sequence FASTQ format

 ## Setup